 All attendees are encouraged to wash or sanitize your hands when you enter the building (and again when you leave the building).

 Indoor worship will include scripture, sermon, prayer and music.
 Worship will be a ‘no-contact’ experience.

 - Doors will be propped or held open for you.

-- Bulletins have been placed in pews several days in advance.
+- Bulletins have been placed in pews in advance.

-- The offering plates will be placed at the back of the sanctuary and not passed during worship.
+- The offering plates will be placed at the back of the worship space and not passed during worship.

 - Communion is included in all worship services on the first Sunday of each month.

 We don’t have ‘rainbow bags’ or toys available at the moment, so please bring whatever items your child might need during worship.

 All worship services include a children’s message, but we won’t be inviting the children to come forward together.
 Plan to keep your children in your pew for the children’s message.